-The basic premise of the two bucket wash method consists of your standard 15 litre bucket filled with water and your car wash detergent, but then adds a second bucket filled with just plain water.
+The basic premise of the two bucket wash method consists of your standard 15-liter bucket filled with water and your car wash detergent, but then adds a second bucket filled with just plain water.

 How Does It Work?

-Much like you would wash your car with a single bucket and sponge, you begin by dunking the wash mitt into the first bucket filled with your car wash detergent solution, and then proceed to washing the first panel of the car.
-In general it’s best to start with the roof and then work your way around and down the vehicle washing one panel at a time.
+Much like you would wash your car with a single bucket and sponge, you begin by dunking the wash mitt into the first bucket filled with your car wash detergent solution and then proceed to wash the first panel of the car.
+In general, it’s best to start with the roof and then work your way around and down the vehicle washing one panel at a time.

-So in essence, the real difference between the two bucket method and the older single bucket method is that after you wash each panel of the car, you then rinse and squeeze your mitt out, before proceeding to the next panel.
+In essence, the real difference between the two bucket method and the older single bucket method is that after you wash each panel of the car, you then rinse and squeeze your mitt out in the rinse bucket, before proceeding to the next panel.